WHAT

 Digital

-Time sharing the digital side of my practice with John Whall of Level Centre, Derby to explore the possibilities of contemporary digital art practice and ways to exhibit/ share artwork beyond online exhibitions.
+Time connecting and sharing the digital side of my practice with Digital Participation Artist, Curator and Producer, John Whall to explore the possibilities of contemporary digital art practice and ways to exhibit/ share artwork beyond online exhibitions.

 Time to delve into my digital archive, make new digital artwork, and consider whether a digital art practice feels rewarding and like a more sustainable, less materially dependent way to continue having an art practice.